What is openSUSE MicroOS?

 openSUSE MicroOS is not a separate distribution, but is bundled as part of openSUSE Kubic, a Container as a Service platform.
 However, there is a system role "

-openSUSE MicroOS" which can be selected during installation to get a standalone openSUSE MicroOS system installed. openSUSE Kubic itself is an openSUSE Tumbleweed variant that shares technology with SUSE CaaS Platform.
+openSUSE MicroOS" which can be selected during installation to get a standalone openSUSE MicroOS system installed. openSUSE Kubic itself is an openSUSE Tumbleweed variant.

 In a Nutshell